 Check out the street markets of the Marché des Arceaux near the Arc de Triomphe and the massive Saint Clément Aqueduct’s arches near the landmark water tower.

-The Gothic Cathedral of Saint-Pierre is the emblem of the town, dating back to 1364, and is notable for its conical towers.
+The Gothic Cathedral of Saint-Pierre is the emblem of the town and a Montpellier itinerary must, dating back to 1364, and is notable for its conical towers.